UCLA's Ball, Villanova's Josh Hart lead list of top players

 The 6-foot-6 point guard had 19 points, 11 assists and eight rebounds in his debut against Pacific and has powered the third-ranked Bruins’ high-scoring offense ever since.

-Ball was averaging 14.6 points and 5.5 rebounds while ranking second nationally at 8.0 assists entering Thursday’s game against Arizona State.
+Ball is averaging 14.4 points and 5.6 rebounds while ranking second nationally at 8.2 assists.
 He’s the only player nationally averaging at least 10 points, four rebounds and seven assists.

 “He can beat you by taking a lot of shots or no shots,” UCLA coach Steve Alford said after the Bruins snapped Kentucky’s 42-game home winning streak in December.
 “You can almost tell him to go get 15 rebounds and if that what it takes to win, he’ll do it.”